-The Garfield Memorial has limited visitation hours – from 9 to 4, April through mid-November.
+The Garfield Memorial has limited visitation hours – from 9 am to 4:30 or 5:30 pm, depending on time of year.
 There’s no charge to visit the cemetery or the monument.

 This was probably the saddest grave in the collection: A Rockefeller infant who lived only one month and had apparently not been named.